TERMINATOR: DARK FATE

 Pity how much de-aging CGI costs.
 Otherwise maybe they'd have let this perfunctory prologue breathe a little bit more, which might've allowed to it to land with some more-than-theoretical emotional impact.
 Instead, Dark Fate does what has to be done immediately, as we find Sarah on some beach in the aftermath of T2 with her son, John (Edward Furlong's voice and likeness, and whose "heyyyy, señorita" come-on represents the first time a Terminator sequel has ever managed any continuity of performance for its various John Connors, arguably making this the most respectful movie about John Connor since T2, regardless of what it does with him).
 Anyway, this is where Dark Fate tells us it's not just using time travel to retcon the disfavored Terminator stories out of existence, when a terminator (Arnold Schwarzenegger), evidently sent as the T-1000's back-up, appears and blows John away, leaving Sarah bereft of the child she'd regained as her reward for rescuing the human race.

 There's a lot of sourpussing about that.
-Some of that's from folks who simply find it distasteful that despite Dark Fate being first Terminator film in 28 years to have meaningful input from Cameron—returning as both a producer and as a writer, if sadly only one of many—the very first thing it does is execute Cameron's Christ-figure namesake.
+Some of that's from folks who simply find it distasteful.
+Dark Fate, after all, is the first Terminator film in 28 years to have meaningful input from Cameron—returning as both a producer and as a writer, if sadly only one of many—and, even so, the very first thing it does is execute Cameron's Christ-figure namesake.
 Then again, even more of it is from extremely online Republicans, who see it as a savage liberal attack on their values (and, in fairness, Dark Fate has been expressly designed to push those buttons).
 Thus, as Dark Fate has bombed at the box office, they have gleefully shouted, "get woke, go broke," a catchy-enough rhyme that tends to ignore several important data points and is, in any event, a pretty limited lens through which to consider the ongoing failure of a franchise that nobody has liked for decades.

 Still, beyond the rote "how" of the thing, I daresay the death of JC is one of Dark Fate's strengths: after all, even when John was an active character, the Ioannes Soter he was destined to become has only ever served as a structuring absence throughout the whole six-film series.
 (That hasn't even really changed here.
 He's just maybe a little more absent than usual.)
 And so, as T3 rejected the idea that mighty world-historical forces like the advent of artificial intelligence could be derailed by a few explosions, Dark Fate rejects the idea of the history of great men.
 Skynet always loses.
 Skynet always wins.
 Skynet always loses again.
 Hope and despair are in eternal counterpoise to one another, and John Connor, or anybody, is incidental to the process.
 If only Dark Fate had the fullest courage of its convictions, I'd be obliged to treat this as more than just a neat idea sitting politely in the background.